bogorad/bitvpn/README.md

-### I. The Core Concept: A High-Stealth Tunneling System
+# Project BitVPN: A High-Stealth Obfuscated Tunneling System

-The fundamental goal is to create a secure, private internet tunnel for a small, trusted group of users.
-Its primary design objective is not speed, but **stealth**.
-It is engineered to be virtually undetectable by Deep Packet Inspection (DPI) engines and other network surveillance tools that are designed to identify and block standard VPN protocols.

-To achieve this, the system uses the ubiquitous **BitTorrent protocol as camouflage**.
-It does **not** use the public BitTorrent network to transfer data or improve speed.
-It merely mimics the behavior of a standard BitTorrent client at every stage, making its traffic blend in with the noise of global file-sharing activity.

----

-### II.
-The Cast of Characters: System Roles
+## Overview

+Project BitVPN is a personal, high-stealth VPN alternative designed to evade sophisticated network surveillance and Deep Packet Inspection (DPI).
+It achieves this by meticulously camouflaging its traffic to be indistinguishable from mundane BitTorrent activity.

+This system is not a tool for using the BitTorrent network.
+Instead, it leverages the BitTorrent protocol as a disguise, creating a secure, resilient, and difficult-to-block tunnel for a small, trusted group of users.
+The architecture supports multiple exit nodes, providing high availability and performance optimization through intelligent, latency-based node selection.

+## Core Concepts

+- **BitTorrent Camouflage:** The entire lifecycle of a connection, from server discovery to data transfer, is wrapped in legitimate-looking BitTorrent protocol messages.
+- **Dynamic Discovery via DHT:** Instead of relying on static IP addresses, clients find the exit nodes by querying the public BitTorrent DHT for a secret, daily-rotating identifier.
+- **Multi-Node Resilience & Performance:** The system is designed to run with multiple exit nodes distributed globally.
+Clients automatically select the fastest (lowest latency) node and perform instant failover if a node becomes unreachable.
+- **Layered Security:** A multi-pronged defense combining strong cryptographic authentication, behavioral mimicry, protocol obfuscation, and payload protection.

+## System Architecture

+The system consists of three main components:

-1.  **The Client Application:** Custom software run by each user on their device.
-It handles the entire process of finding the server, establishing the secret tunnel, and routing application traffic (e.g., from a web browser) through it.
+1.  **The Client Application:** A smart client run by each user.
+It handles discovery, latency testing, node selection, failover, and all the protocol camouflage logic.
+It exposes a simple SOCKS5 proxy for user applications.

-2.  **The Exit Node Server:** A server you control (typically a Linux VPS) located in a jurisdiction of your choice.
-It runs the server-side software, which listens for connections, validates clients, and forwards their traffic to the public internet.
+2.  **The Exit Node Servers:** A fleet of servers you control, distributed in different geographic locations.
+Each server runs the BitVPN software, listening for authorized clients and forwarding their traffic to the public internet.

-3.  **The Public BitTorrent DHT:** The massive, decentralized "phonebook" used by real BitTorrent clients.
-We leverage this public infrastructure as a resilient and untraceable mechanism for clients to learn the Exit Node's IP address.
+3.  **The Public BitTorrent DHT:** The global, decentralized BitTorrent "phonebook."
+We use this public infrastructure as a secure and robust way for clients to discover the IP addresses of the active Exit Nodes.

----

-### III.
-The Cryptographic Foundation: Keys and Secrets
+## The Cryptographic Foundation

-The system's security is built on a foundation of five distinct cryptographic elements.
-You, the administrator, are responsible for generating and securely distributing the initial secrets.
+The system's security is built on five distinct cryptographic elements.

-#### A. Asymmetric Keypairs (For Authentication)

-- **What:** A standard public/private keypair (e.g., ECDSA) is generated for the Exit Node and for each individual user.
+1.  **Asymmetric Keypairs (For Authentication):** A standard public/private keypair (e.g., ECDSA) is generated for **each Exit Node** and **each user**.
+This ensures that only authorized clients can connect, and they will only connect to legitimate, trusted servers.
-- **Purpose:** **Authentication.** This proves identity.
-When a client connects, it uses its private key to sign a challenge, which the server verifies with the client's public key.
-This ensures that only authorized individuals can access the system.

-#### B. The Permanent Secret Salt (The Master Secret)

-- **What:** A single, long, high-entropy string of text (e.g., `a7d9...f4e2`).
-It is generated **once** and distributed securely to all users **once**.
-- **Purpose:** This is the **permanent, static** root secret.
-It is never transmitted and never changes.
-It acts as the source material from which the system's daily dynamic secrets are derived.
+2.  **The Permanent Secret Salt (The Master Secret):** A single, long, random string of text generated once by the administrator.
+This **permanent, static** secret is the root from which all daily dynamic secrets are derived.

-#### C. The Daily `info_hash` (The Dynamic Public Meeting Point)

-- **What:** A 20-byte code that is used to find the Exit Node on the public DHT.
-It **changes every day**.
+3.  **The Daily `info_hash` (The Dynamic Public Meeting Point):** A 20-byte code that changes every day, used to find the Exit Nodes on the DHT.
+It is calculated by all parties using the formula: `info_hash = SHA1(Permanent_Secret_Salt + Current_UTC_Date_String)`.
+This provides **location forward secrecy**.
-- **Purpose:** **Discovery.** Both the client and server calculate this code independently using a standard formula:
-  `info_hash = SHA1(Permanent_Secret_Salt + Current_UTC_Date_String)`
-- The Exit Node announces itself to the DHT under this `info_hash`.
-Clients query the DHT for it.
-Because the `info_hash` is ephemeral and derived from a secret salt, it provides **location forward secrecy**.

-#### D. The Daily Obfuscation Key (The Dynamic Internal Secret)

-- **What:** A secret key used to encrypt the tunnel handshake itself.
-It also **changes every day**.
+4.  **The Daily Obfuscation Key (The Dynamic Internal Secret):** A key used to encrypt the tunnel handshake itself, also changing daily.
+It is derived independently to ensure it's different from the `info_hash`: `obfuscation_key = SHA1(Permanent_Secret_Salt + Current_UTC_Date_String + "bitvpn_v1")`.
-- **Purpose:** **Payload Protection.** To prevent DPI from recognizing the structure of the XTLS handshake, we encrypt it before wrapping it in a BitTorrent message.
-This key is derived independently:
-  `obfuscation_key = SHA1(Permanent_Secret_Salt + Current_UTC_Date_String + "tunnel_key_v1")`
-- This key is never transmitted; it's calculated by both sides to hide the handshake.

-#### E. The Tunneling Protocol: XTLS (based on TLS 1.3)

-- **What:** The actual secure tunnel that carries the user's internet traffic is built using XTLS, a modern, high-performance variant of TLS 1.3.
-- **Purpose:** **Performance and Security.** This protocol is chosen for three key reasons:
-  1.  **Speed:** It is extremely fast, as **modern CPUs include hardware acceleration** (e.g., AES-NI) for its underlying cryptographic operations, making encryption and decryption highly efficient.
-  2.  **Modern Security:** It uses the latest, most secure cryptographic ciphers and has a faster, more secure handshake process than older protocols.
-  3.  **Battle-Tested:** It is the same core technology that secures the vast majority of the modern web (HTTPS), meaning it is robust, well-understood, and heavily scrutinized.

----
+5.  **The Tunneling Protocol (XTLS):** The secure tunnel is built using XTLS (based on TLS 1.3).
+This protocol is chosen for its speed (leveraging CPU hardware acceleration for AES), modern security features, and battle-tested robustness as the core of HTTPS.

-### IV.
-The Complete Flow: A Step-by-Step Journey
+## Flow of a Connection: A Step-by-Step Journey

-This is the lifecycle of a connection, layering all our stealth strategies.
+This is the lifecycle of a connection, layering all stealth and resilience strategies.

-#### Phase 1: Dynamic Discovery
+#### Phase 1: Discovery & Node Selection

 1. A user starts the Client Application.
 2. The client calculates **today's `info_hash`** using the Permanent Salt and the current UTC date.
-3. It connects to the public BitTorrent DHT and asks for peers associated with that `info_hash`.
-4. The DHT network returns the IP address of your Exit Node.
+3. It queries the public BitTorrent DHT for peers associated with that `info_hash`.
+The DHT returns a **list of IP addresses** for all active Exit Nodes.
-5. To handle the midnight UTC handover, if the client finds no peer, it automatically calculates **yesterday's `info_hash`** and queries again.
-The Exit Node announces on both hashes around midnight to ensure a smooth transition.
+4.  **The client now performs a quick latency test** on every IP in the list to determine the round-trip time.
+5. It sorts the nodes from lowest latency (fastest) to highest latency (slowest).

-#### Phase 2: The Cover Story (Behavioral Mimicry)
+#### Phase 2: Connection & The Cover Story

-1. The client connects to the Exit Node's IP and performs a **perfectly standard BitTorrent handshake**.
+1. The client attempts to connect to the **fastest available node** from its sorted list.
+2. Upon successful TCP connection, it performs a **perfectly standard BitTorrent handshake**.
-2. To establish a benign context, they engage in a **"bait data" exchange**.
+3. To establish a benign context, it engages in a **"bait data" exchange**, requesting and receiving a few real `piece` messages from a pre-shared bait file.
-    - The client sends an `interested` message; the server replies with `unchoke`.
-    - The client requests a few pieces of a pre-shared, innocuous "bait file."
-    - The server responds with the correct `piece` messages containing the bait data.
-3.  **Result:** Any DPI engine has now classified this flow as a **legitimate BitTorrent file transfer**, defeating behavioral analysis.
+4.  **Failover:** If the connection to the fastest node fails at any point in this phase, the client automatically discards that node and repeats the process with the next-fastest node on its list.

-#### Phase 3: The Secret Handshake (Tunnel Negotiation)
+#### Phase 3: The Secret Handshake

-1. With its cover established, the client begins the real handshake, disguised within the common **`ut_metadata` protocol**.
+1. With its cover story established, the client begins the real handshake, disguised within the common **`ut_metadata` protocol**.
 2. It calculates **today's `obfuscation_key`**.
-3. It takes its XTLS `ClientHello` message and **encrypts it** with the `obfuscation_key`.
-4. It **wraps** this encrypted payload inside a `ut_metadata` message and sends it.
+3. It takes its XTLS `ClientHello` message, **encrypts it** with the `obfuscation_key`, and **wraps** it inside a `ut_metadata` message to send.
-5. The Exit Node receives the message, extracts the payload, decrypts it with the same `obfuscation_key`, and processes the `ClientHello`.
-It follows the identical encrypt-then-wrap process for its `ServerHello` response.
+4. The Exit Node follows the identical encrypt-then-wrap process for its responses.
-6. After this exchange, a secure XTLS tunnel is established.
-This process defeats both **protocol anomaly detection** and **payload fingerprinting**.
+5. A secure XTLS tunnel is established, having defeated behavioral, protocol, and payload analysis.

-#### Phase 4: The Secure Tunnel (Data Transfer)
+#### Phase 4: The Secure Tunnel

 1. The XTLS tunnel is now active.
-2. All application traffic (e.g., an HTTPS request) is encrypted by the XTLS tunnel.
+2. All application traffic is encrypted by the tunnel and wrapped inside standard BitTorrent **`piece` messages** for transfer, appearing as a normal file-sharing session.
-3. The client wraps these encrypted XTLS packets inside standard BitTorrent **`piece` messages** and sends them to the Exit Node.
-4. The Exit Node unwraps the `piece` messages, decrypts the data via the XTLS tunnel, and forwards it to the public internet.
-This process looks like a normal, long-lived file transfer.

----

-### V. Deployment Strategy

-1.  **The "Genesis" Event:** As the administrator, you generate the Permanent Salt and all keypairs.
-You then securely distribute the following to each user:
+## Deployment Guide

+#### Administrator Setup (The "Genesis" Event)

+1.  **Generate Secrets:**
+    - Generate the single **Permanent Secret Salt**.
+    - Generate a unique keypair for **each Exit Node server**.
+    - Generate a unique keypair for **each user**.
+2.  **Deploy Servers:**
+    - Set up multiple Linux VPS instances in your desired locations.
+    - On each server, install the Exit Node software.
+    - Create a configuration file on each server containing its unique **private key** and the shared **Permanent Salt**.
+    - Run the software as a service.
+It will automatically start announcing itself to the DHT.
+3.  **Distribute Client Credentials:**
+    - Securely transmit the necessary credentials to each user.
+This includes:
-    - Their unique private key.
+      - Their unique **private key**.
-    - The Exit Node's public key.
-    - The shared Permanent Secret Salt.
+      - The **Permanent Secret Salt**.
+      - A **list of all trusted Exit Node public keys**.

+#### Client Setup

+1. The user receives the Client Application executable.
-2.  **The Exit Node Setup:** On a Linux VPS, you install the Exit Node software and a configuration file containing its private key and the Permanent Salt.
-You run the software as a service.
+2. They create a configuration file containing their private key, the Permanent Salt, and the list of trusted server public keys.

-3.  **The Client Setup:** Your friends install the Client Application and a configuration file containing their secrets.

----
+3. They run the application.

-### VI.
-Client Requirements & User Experience
+## User Experience

+The Client Application is designed to be simple to use.

-- **Software:** The user only needs the custom client application and their configuration file.
+1. The user runs the client.
+2. The client automatically handles discovery, latency testing, and connection.
-- **User Action:** The user runs the client.
-It does not act as a system-wide VPN.
-Instead, it creates a local **SOCKS5 proxy** (e.g., on `127.0.0.1:1080`).
+3. It creates a local **SOCKS5 proxy** on the user's machine (e.g., at `127.0.0.1:1080`).
-- **The Experience:** The user must configure their web browser's network settings to use this local proxy.
-All traffic from the browser will then be automatically and transparently routed through the stealth tunnel, while other applications on their system use the internet normally.
+4. The user configures their web browser (or other application) to use this local proxy for all network traffic.
+All traffic from that application is now securely and transparently routed through the BitVPN network.

----

-### VII.
-Security & Limitations
+## Security & Limitations

-- **Strengths:** Extremely high resistance to automated censorship and blocking.
-Resilient to server IP changes.
-Provides location forward secrecy.
-- **Weaknesses:**
-  - **Trust:** The administrator of the Exit Node has ultimate power and must be trusted completely.
+- **Trust:** The administrator of the Exit Nodes has ultimate power and must be trusted completely.
-  - **Centralization:** The Exit Node is a single point of failure for traffic.
+- **Attack Surface:** Using multiple servers increases the system's attack surface.
+It is critical to keep all nodes secure and patched.
-  - **Not for Public Torrenting:** This system should not be used to download public torrents, as this would create traceable and risky network patterns.
+- **Not for Public Torrenting:** This system is a VPN alternative.
+It should not be used to download public torrents, as this would create traceable and risky network patterns.
-  - **Complexity:** This is a sophisticated, custom system, not a simple consumer application.
+- **Complexity:** This is a sophisticated, custom system, not a simple one-click consumer application.